zunzer/music_driven_kinematics_in_humanoid_robots/README.md

 ### Record and save the music (with microphone played by external device or use internal stereomix microphone) (Seraphin)
 TODO:
 - [X] Record music over microphone and stereomix
-- [ ] Clean and normalize audio, so that the genre classification works
+- [X] Clean and normalize audio, so that the genre classification works (depends on mic quality.
+Added file loading option)

 ## 2.)
 Thinking
 ### Process music and choose corresponding genre and dance/keyframes (Cornelius)
 TODO:
 - [x] Be able to recognize music from file.
 To do so, either filter training data or change the NN.
-- [ ] Optional: Calculate bpm

 ## 3.)
 Acting
 ### Generate dance moves/keyframes (Emi)